4hmg008d/impact-report/prompt.md

 ## To Do

 - Refine the output summary data - needs to be useful for readers, and for charts
-- Finish the Waterfall chart
-- Fix Waterfall chart options
-- Fix relative path for modules and file paths
+- Improve efficiency by merging the band instead of loop
+- Efficient read in data